cees2/cees2/README.md

 ### Hi there 👋

-My name is Damian and I'm a student of applied computer science at Cracow University of Science.
+My name is Damian and I'm a student of applied computer science at Cracow University of Technology.
 I'm looking for an internship as a front-end developer.
 I've created my portfolio web application which you can see below.
 This application is constantly developing by myself.
 In the future I would like to become a fullstack developer, so I am currently learning a backend technology: NodeJS.
 Feel free to explore my repos and contact me anytime.

 <!--
 **cees2/cees2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.